 - Contact Box

 - Social Media

 - Student profile: Callout which highlights a news story or video focusing on the student's experience in the program or how the program prepared them for life after college.

-- Recent news: We can feature news if there is enough news content regularly published to keep the feed looking current.
+- Stories: We can feature news stories if there is enough news content regularly published to keep the feed looking current.

 Menu – Additional content

 Other possible pages could include program overview, major and minor, research, internships, etc.